 Formed in early 1991 and originally known as the CMIG.
-The Credit Professionals Forum (CPF) is now in its 26th year of quarterly meetings.
-Over the years the Credit Professionals Forum has widened its scope into a cross-industry community to which finance & credit professionals from all types of business are welcome.
+The Credit Professionals Forum (CPF) is now over 20 years old.
+Over the years the Credit Professionals Forum has widened its scope into a cross-industry community to which credit & finance professionals from all types of business are welcome.

 The Credit Professionals Forum equips members with the practical tools they need to meet the challenges of the current business environment.
 The focus is on providing an assured benefit to members – this is different to anything you have attended before.

 The objectives of the forum are to enable its members to:

 - share experiences and draw on each others’ knowledge of credit & finance matters

 - develop and enhance best and new practice in credit and risk management

 - provide access to a network of like-minded professionals and relevant industry experts.

 This is not an ad-hoc event with business development aims, but a genuine and lasting community of peers with common interests and goals.